rancher/rancher-docs/docs/reference-guides/rancher-webhook.md

 ```
 **Note:** This temporary workaround may violate an environment's security policy.
 This workaround also requires that port 9443 is unused on the host network.

-**Note:** Helm, by default, uses a type that some webhook versions validate (secrets) to store information.
-In these cases, it's recommended to first directly update the deployment with the hostNetwork=true value using kubectl, and then perform the helm commands listed above to avoid drift between the helm configuration and the actual state in the cluster.
+**Note:** Helm uses secrets by default.
+This is a datatype that some webhook versions validate to store information.
+In these cases, directly update the deployment with the hostNetwork=true value using kubectl, then run the helm commands listed above to avoid drift between the helm configuration and the actual state in the cluster.

 ### Private GKE Cluster